5argon/E7Unity/README.md

 This is previously submodule based, but the new era is on npm-based Unity Package Manager!
 So I have transformed this in th UPM-based repo.
 (That means I have committed all the `.meta` files)

-**The license for everything here is MIT.** This repo will keeps growing over time.
+**The license for everything here is MIT.** This repo will keeps growing **or shrinking** over time.
+When I don't like something anymore I will delete it!

 I am not taking any responsibility for any problem caused by this, if there are bugs, they don't compile, or causes any revenue loss to your game!